chibashr/netWORKS/plugins/network_scanner/README.md

    - Choose a scan type from the dropdown
    - Adjust OS detection and port scanning options as needed
 3. Click "Start Scan" to begin scanning using the current panel settings.
+4. For faster discovery without nmap, click "Quick Ping" to perform a basic ping scan.
-4. For more advanced options, click "Advanced..." to open the full scan dialog.
+5. For more advanced options, click "Advanced..." to open the full scan dialog.

 ### Scanning from the Context Menu